android/identity-samples/CredentialManager/README.md

   shows how 2FA can be done while using Passkeys for authentication.
 * Verifies user credential and let the user sign-in.
 * No preceding registration required.
+* Wait for the toast to appear saying "Session-id stored successfully, Do register!"
+* If you don't see toast, check the logs for error.

 ## How to send Register Request to server and get req info to be passed to Create Passkey prompt